 What motivates me the most is my great international team, which we recently expanded by five more employees at our new Chinese R&D center.
 And, of course, glass fascinates me due to its variability and complexity.
-I enjoy exploring and tailoring its properties for applications in nearly all ar-eas of life.
+I enjoy exploring and tailoring its properties for applications in nearly all areas of life.
 The potential this material offers is almost inexhaustible – I never get bored with it!

 What do you tell people when they ask you about SCHOTT and your job?

 I start with CERAN® glass-ceramic cooktop panels, as these are familiar to almost everyone.
-Then I explain that most of the products we develop are not even evident to the consumer– airbag igniters that save lives or smartphones, for example.
+Then I explain that most of the products we develop are not even evident to the consumer, like airbag igniters that save lives or smartphones, for example.
 Or that we use our know-how to make pharmaceutical packaging such as syringes or ampoules more stable and optimize them for use in individual cancer therapy.
-When the importance of glass becomes clear, most people are quite excited about it.
-It then becomes obvious that SCHOTT, as a ‘hidden champion,’ enables many technical innovations by further developing glass.
+When the importance of glass becomes clear, most people are quite excited about it. lt then becomes obvious that SCHOTT, as a 'hidden champion,' enables many technical innovations by further developing glass.